23/8 District Map, Hue

 About 23/8 district

-This is one of the oldest roads in Hue City that was built in 19th century when the Hue Imperial City was established.
-The road was former name Ngo Mon Street because it runs across the Ngo Mon Gate of the Imperial City, but then its name was changed to Thong Nhat, and finally 23/8 in 1977 to rememorize the August Revolution of Vietnamese people in the previous century.
-The road lasts only 315m, cut Le Huan Street and Doan Thi Diem Street at its two ends.
+This historic road in Hue City, known for its cultural significance, was established in the 19th century when the Hue Imperial City was constructed.
+Originally named Ngo Mon Street, it runs past the iconic Ngo Mon Gate of the Imperial City.
+The name was later changed to Thong Nhat Street, and in 1977, it was renamed 23/8 to commemorate the August Revolution of the Vietnamese people in the previous century.
+The road is relatively short, measuring only 315 meters, connecting Le Huan Street and Doan Thi Diem Street at either end.